nizanixi/flight-scanner/README.md

 ## Possible improvements
 - Use authentication between server and client projects
-    - Add validation both to server and client side with FluentValidation
-- Use HybridCache instead of IMemoryCache after uplifting to .NET9
-- Add any kind of logger (Serilog)
 - Raise test coverage
-- Add deployment for backend server
 - Use React as frontend technology